notmuch/notmuch/doc/man1/notmuch-show.rst

     Default: ``auto``

 ``--exclude=(true|false)``
-    Specify whether to omit threads only matching search.tag\_exclude from the search results (the default) or not.
+    Specify whether to omit threads only matching search.exclude\_tags from the search results (the default) or not.
 In either case the excluded message will be marked with the exclude flag (except when output=mbox when there is nowhere to put the flag).